Medical Student Division Leadership

 Region 8 Director

-Azlan Tubbs is a medical student at the Texas Tech University Health Sciences Center School of Medicine.
-She completed her bachelor’s degree in applied mathematics and statistics from Colorado School of Mines.
-In 2020, she joined AMWA, discovering inspiration and mentors that empowered her to apply to medical school and found a premedical AMWA branch.
-In medical school, she became president of her AMWA branch and led an outreach event for high school girls.
-She has a passion for supporting and elevating women in STEM fields, and she enjoys participating in advocacy initiatives and mentorship opportunities.
-In her free time, she reads, practices piano, plays soccer, paints, and spends time with her family and friends.
+Azlan Tubbs is a fourth-year medical student at Texas Tech University Health Sciences Center School of Medicine.
+She earned her bachelor’s degree in applied mathematics and statistics from Colorado School of Mines in 2023.
+She joined AMWA in 2020, where she found inspiration and mentorship that empowered her to pursue medical school and establish a premedical AMWA branch.

 Region 9 Director